 In New York, professional tour guides are typically given gratuities for excellent service.
 It is not necessary, but if you feel that you received excellent service, a tip of anywhere between 10% - 25% is a great way to show it.

 Our guided tours are indeed a special and unique way to see the city.
 However, there are those who want to go it alone.
-We highly recommend Pedal Pusher Bike Shop on 2nd Avenue at 69th Street.
-They have a large inventory of well maintained bikes for city riding.
-Their location is great, being close to Central Park and the East River bike path.
-Their rental prices are among the lowest in the city.
-Call them at 212-288-5592 or check their website, www.PedalPusherBikeShop.com
+We also offer bike rentals at Unlimitedbiking.com.
+We have a large inventory of well maintained Cannondale bikes for city riding.
+Our 7 locations are great, being close to Central Park and the Brooklyn Bridge and Greenway bike path.
+Our rental prices are among the lowest in the city.
+Call them at 212-749-4444 or check our website, www.unlimitedbiking.com